 Server data from the Official MCP Registry

-Persistent knowledge graph for AI workflows with context tiers and .kin inheritance.
+Persistent knowledge graph and MCP server for AI workflows with git-tracked project context.

-Persistent knowledge graph for AI workflows with context tiers and .kin inheritance.
+Persistent knowledge graph and MCP server for AI workflows with git-tracked project context.

 Security scores are indicators to help you make informed decisions, not guarantees.
 Always review permissions before connecting any MCP server.